entando/frontend-libraries/packages/entando-mfecommunication/README.md

 Publishes an event of a specific type with optional data.
 All subscribers of this event type will receive the data.

-#### `publishToSubscriber(eventType: string, callerId: string, data?: unknown): void`
+#### `publishToSubscribers(eventType: string, callerIds: string[], data?: unknown): void`

-Publishes an event of a specific type with optional data to a specific subscriber.
+Publishes an event of a specific type with optional data to a specific subscribers.

-#### `publishExceptToSubscriber(eventType: string, callerId: string, data?: unknown): void`
+#### `publishExceptToSubscribers(eventType: string, callerIds: string[], data?: unknown): void`

-Publishes an event of a specific type with optional data to all subscribers except for a specified one.
+Publishes an event of a specific type with optional data to all subscribers except for the specified ones.

 #### `listSubscribers(): Array<{eventType: string, subscriber: string}>`